AnthonyByansi/E-commerce-Recommendation-engine/README.md

 If you wish to contribute to this project, please fork the repository and create a pull request with your changes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the `MIT License`.
 See the LICENSE file for details.